LightWave 3D: History

 In 1988, Allen Hastings created a rendering and animation program called VideoScape 3D, and his friend Stuart Ferguson created a complementary 3D modeling program called Modeler, both sold by Aegis Software.
 NewTek planned to incorporate VideoScape and Modeler into its video editing suite, Video Toaster.
 Originally intended to be called "NewTek 3D Animation System for the Amiga", Hastings later came up with the name "LightWave 3D", inspired by two contemporary high-end 3D packages: Intelligent Light and Wavefront.
 In 1990, the Video Toaster suite was released, incorporating LightWave 3D, and running on the Amiga computer.

-LightWave 3D has been available as a standalone application since 1994, and version 9.3 runs on both Mac OS X and Windows platforms.
+LightWave 3D has been available as a standalone application since 1994, and version 7 runs on both Mac OS X and Windows platforms.
 Starting with the release of version 9.3, the Mac OS X version has been updated to be a Universal Binary.

 The last known standalone revision for the Amiga was LightWave 5.0, released in 1995.
 Shortly after the release of the first PC version, NewTek discontinued the Amiga version, citing the platform's uncertain future.
 Versions were soon released for the DEC Alpha, Silicon Graphics (SGI), and Macintosh platforms.

 LightWave was used to create special effects for the television series Babylon 5, Star Trek: Voyager, Space: Above and Beyond, seaQuest DSV, Lost, and Battlestar Galactica.
 The program was also utilized in the production of Titanic as well as Avatar, Sin City, and 300.
 The short film 405 was produced by two artists from their homes using LightWave.
 In the Finnish Star Trek parody Star Wreck: In the Pirkinning, most of the visual effects were done in LightWave by Finnish filmmaker Samuli Torssonen, who produced the VFX work for the feature film Iron Sky.
 The film Jimmy Neutron: Boy Genius was made entirely in LightWave 6 and messiah:Studio.
+The CGI shots in the Initial D: First Stage anime were made using LightWave 3D.

 In 2007, the first feature film to be 3D animated entirely by one person made its debut, Flatland the Film by Ladd Ehlinger Jr. It was animated entirely in LightWave 3D 7.5 and 8.0.

 In its ninth version, the market for LightWave ranges from hobbyists to high-end deployment in video games, television and cinema.
 NewTek shipped a 64-bit version of LightWave 3D as part of the fifth free update of LightWave 3D 8, and was featured in a keynote speech by Bill Gates at WinHEC 2005.